mitul45/ta-calendar/README.md

 # ta - calendar
 An app to plan your day, _every minute of your day_.
-Have you ever felt the day is about to over and you haven't even started on the first thing to do?
+Have you ever felt the day is about to be over and you haven't even started on the first thing to do?

 ##Motivation
 _"One of the most valuable skills in our economy is becoming increasingly rare."_ - [Cal Newport](http://calnewport.com/).